History of Poland (1918–1939): Coup of 1926

 After the constitution was adopted, Piłsudski resigned from office, unhappy with the limited role of the executive branch.
 But he continued to keep a close eye on political developments.
 The ineffectiveness of the Sejm led some of his inner circle to suggest that he launch a military coup and regain power; he said no. By 1926 he was persuaded and launched the coup of May 1926, which succeeded with little violence.
-For the next decade, Piłsudski dominated Polish affairs as strongman of a generally popular centrist regime, although he never held a formal title except for minister of defense.
+For the next decade, Piłsudski dominated Polish affairs as strongman of a generally popular centrist government, although he never held a formal title except for minister of defense.
 He retained the 1921 constitution, and the noisy, ineffective Sejm continued to operate, but it nearly always gave him what he wanted.
-Critics of the regime were occasionally arrested, but most were sued for libel.
+Critics of the government were occasionally arrested, but most were sued for libel.
 The marshal portrayed himself as a national saviour who was above partisan politics and gained more popular support by distancing himself from the Polish Socialist Party.
 In 1935 a new Polish Constitution was adopted, but Piłsudski soon died and his protégé successors drifted toward open authoritarianism.
-Opposition voices were increasingly harassed or jailed, a situation that was not surprising in view of the regime's growing fears over national security.
+Opposition voices were increasingly harassed or jailed, a situation that was not surprising in view of the government's growing fears over national security.
 In many respects, the Second Republic fell short of the high expectations of 1918.
 As happened elsewhere in Central Europe, with the exception of Czechoslovakia, the attempt to implant democracy did not succeed.
 Governments polarized between right- and left-wing factions, neither of which was prepared to honor the actions taken by the other.

 Economic and social problems

 Serious difficulties arose in dealing with foreign assets and internal minorities.
 The government nationalized foreign-owned assets and operated them because there was insufficient domestic capital to buy them and because it was easier than determining who should get what.
 Overall, Poland had a higher degree of state involvement in the economy and less foreign investment than any other nation in eastern Europe.
 This emphasis on economic centralization hampered Poland's development.
 The economy was largely rural, and the worldwide Great Depression that began in 1929 saw hardship in every sector.
 Worst hit were the peasants whose incomes plunged 50% or more.
 The government had few solutions except to reduce its own spending as tax revenues fell.